Gå til hovedindhold

 The sole task of the Danish primary school may seem to be educating children, but this is not their sole teaching obligation.
 It is also an integral part of our teacher students education, and a place for them to practice their theoretical learning through the four internships that are a part of...

-No matter what you choose to do after graduation, you can be sure you are well prepared for a future full of new horizons and opportunities!
+Whatever path you choose after graduation, you can be confident that you’re set up for a future full of exciting opportunities and endless potential!

 03